Get your home holiday-ready 🎄 SEE ALL IDEAS

 Biological additives, like bacteria and extracellular enzymes, are the only acceptable septic tank treatment for promoting a healthy, natural bacterial ecosystem; maintaining an effective drain field; and protecting the health of the local groundwater.

-This septic tank treatment boosts the beneficial bacteria population in the tank and introduces specific enzymes for breaking down fibers (toilet paper), septic tank scum that gathers at the top of the wastewater fluid, and other solid waste that the naturally occurring bacteria population may have difficulty decomposing.
+This septic tank treatment boosts the beneficial bacteria population in the tank and introduces specific enzymes for septic tanks that help break down fibers (such as those in toilet paper), septic tank scum that gathers at the top of the wastewater fluid, and other solid waste that the naturally occurring bacteria population may have difficulty decomposing.

 Just be sure to follow manufacturer recommendations to avoid an excessive buildup of methane gas, which can result in solid waste being pushed into the drain field, where it will clog the pipes and prevent drainage from the tank.